Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 Extension Field (16 bits):
 : This field is message specific extension related to Handshake Type field.
-  The value must be set as 0 except for the following cases.
+  The value must be set to 0 except for the following cases.
-  If the handshake control packet is a INDUCTION message, this field is sent back by the Listener.
-In case of CONCLUSION message, this field value should contain a combination of Extension Type value.
-For more details, see in
+  If the handshake control packet is the INDUCTION message, this field is sent back by the Listener.
+In case of the CONCLUSION message, this field value should contain a combination of Extension Type value.
+For more details, see
   {{caller-listener-handshake}}.

 Initial Packet Sequence Number (32 bits):
-: The sequence number for the first data packet to be sent.
+: The sequence number for the very first data packet to be sent.

 Maximum Transmission Unit Size (32 bits):
-: The value is typically 1500 to follow default size of MTU (Maximum Transmission Unit) in Ethernet, but can be less.
+: The value is typically 1500 to follow the default size of MTU (Maximum Transmission Unit) in Ethernet, but can be less.

 Maximum Flow Window Size (32 bits):
-: The value of this field is the maximum number of data packets allowed to be "in flight" which means that the number of sent packets without receiving ACK control packet.
+: The value of this field is the maximum number of data packets allowed to be "in flight" which means the number of sent packets without receiving ACK control packet.

 Handshake Type (32 bits):